Bachelor of Arts (B.A.)

 If you have missed the regular application deadline, you can still apply later as part of the lottery procedure.
 All you need to do is send an email to the Office of Student Affairs (studienbuero(at)fra-aus.de) stating the desired degree program and your full name, address and email address.

 The degree course is admission restricted.
 The study spot placement takes place via local NC procedures.

 More information here.

-The Recognition procedure AnKE is a blanket, future-oriented procedure.
+The Recognition procedure AnKE (German only) is a blanket, future-oriented procedure.
 It allows state recognized educators to have competencies acquired during their vocational training recognized for the bachelor's degree course Social Work at the Frankfurt UAS.
 Up to 30 ECTS credits can be recognized, which facilitates the path to an academic degree.

 Educators, who choose to specialize in education and training can further qualify themselves and return to elementary pedagogy.
 They can take on a leading position in this field for instance.
 The choice of another specialization allows educators to further professionalize themselves within the occupational field Social Work.
 After completing this bachelor's degree course Social Work, the graduates can access any paths of social work.
 It is also possible to continue studying for a master's degree and thereby receiving the entitlement to undergo a doctorate.